Apple Nike+ Sportwatch Review

 Our Analysis and Test Results

-Performance Comparison of the Series 2
+Hands-On Review of the Series 2

 Like other Apple products, the Apple Nike+ 38mm is an iterative, careful improvement on a product in a category that just barely existed when they entered the fray.
 In this case, a smartwatch targeted to athletes wasn't really a "thing" until Apple did it.
 Now, this is debatable, which is how Apple wants it.
 Nonetheless, the Apple Watch cross-branded with Nike has appeal and deserves your consideration.

 Against products from the big hitters in the business, products that are in most cases much bigger, holding much larger batteries, the Apple contender does well.
 Not surprisingly, in the size we tested, the primary limitation is in the battery life.
-Literally, if it had even slightly better battery endurance (and larger sizes do), this would be a contender for the Editors' Choice award.
+If it had even slightly better battery endurance (and larger sizes do), this would be a contender for the Editors' Choice award.
 It has fewer features than the Garmin Forerunner 935, but it has other attributes that should get your consideration.
 For the unique niche it fills for athletes, this contender gets our Top Pick honor.

 Ease of Use